-Cars built today have the most advanced technology, making them the safest in history.
-Despite these improvements, last year there were still over 6 million car accidents in the United States resulting in over 2 million injuries.¹
+Cars built today are the safest in history.
+But despite advanced technology leading to safety improvements, last year there were still over 6 million car accidents in the United States, resulting in over 2 million injuries.¹

-“Accidents only happen to the other guy.”
-While this may be our thinking, it’s just not true.
+If you think, “Accidents only happen to the other guy,” it’s just not true.
 In fact, the average US driver will be involved in 3 – 4 car accidents in their lifetime.²

 The state of Louisiana has its share of injury accidents too.
 Last year alone, over 18,000 people were injured in car accidents on Louisiana Roadways.³